vuejs/vue-cli/docs/dev-guide/plugin-dev.md

 ## Prompts

 Prompts are required to handle user choices when creating a new project or adding a new plugin to the existing one.
 All prompts logic is stored inside the `prompts.js` file.
-The prompts are presented using [inquirer](https://github.com/SBoudrias/Inquirer.js) under the hood
+The prompts are presented using [inquirer](https://github.com/SBoudrias/Inquirer.js) under the hood.

 ### Prompts for Built-in Plugins